liammcluckie/Low-Tide-Surf-Club/README.md

 ### Content

-All the written content for this site was created by the developer.
+- All the written content for this site was created by the developer.

+- The short description for the syntax used was taken from [Wikipedia.](https://en.wikipedia.org/wiki/Main_Page)

 ---